Feast your eyes on the highest-resolution photo of the sun ever captured

 four images of the sun corresponding to different temperatures by the European Space Agency

-“Each full-sun image is made up of a mosaic of 25 individual scans.
-It represents the best full sun image taken at the Lyman beta wavelength of ultraviolet light that is emitted by hydrogen gas.”
+“Each full-sun image is made of a mosaic of 25 individual scans.
+It represents the full sun image taken at the Lyman beta wavelength of ultraviolet light that is emitted by hydrogen gas.”
 ESA & NASA/Solar Orbiter/SPICE team; Data processing: G. Pelouze (IAS)

 The post Feast your eyes on the highest-resolution photo of the sun ever captured appeared first on Popular Photography.